cheng315ncu/RA2T/README.md

 ## Notes

-- The system processes audio in chunks of 720 seconds (12 minutes) by default, It depends on your GPU performance
+- The system processes audio in chunks of 720 seconds (12 minutes) by default (RTX-4090), It depends on your GPU performance
 - Audio is automatically resampled to 16kHz for optimal transcription quality
 - Progress bars show real-time processing status
 - Total processing time and audio duration are displayed upon completion